-It is about an automatic pistol CLEMENT model 1909 acting on the principle of the not fixed breech.
+It is about an automatic pistol CLEMENT C. model 1908.

-The weapon is gauged into 6,35 Browning or 25 ACP.
+The magazine contains 6 cartridges of 6,35 mm Browning or 25 ACP.

-The weapon carries the lawful punches of the proofhouse of Liege, namely:
+The weapon carries the punches of the proofhouse of Liege, namely:

-Spangled ELG in a crowned oval: final acceptance post 1893.
+ELG on star in a crowned oval: final acceptance post 1893.